recommenders-team/recommenders/reco_utils/README.md

 ## Optional Dependencies

 By default reco-utils does not install all dependencies used throughout the code or the notebook examples in this repo.
-Instead we require a bare minimum set of dependencies needed to execute functionality in the reco_utils package (excluding Spark and GPU functionoality).
-We also allow the user to specify which group of dependencies are needed at installation time (or later if updating the pip installation).
+Instead we require a bare minimum set of dependencies needed to execute functionality in the reco_utils package (excluding Spark and GPU functionality).
+We also allow the user to specify which groups of dependencies are needed at installation time (or later if updating the pip installation).
 The following groups are provided:

 - examples: dependencies needed to run [example notebooks](https://github.com/microsoft/recommenders/tree/main/examples)
 - gpu: dependencies to enable GPU functionality (PyTorch & TensorFlow)
 - spark: dependencies to enable Apache Spark functionality used in dataset, splitting, evaluation
 - test: developer dependencies to run unit tests
 - all: all of the above dependencies
-- experimental: current experimental dependencies that being evaluated (e.g. libraries that require advanced build requirements or might conflicts with libraries from other options)
+- experimental: current experimental dependencies that are being evaluated (e.g. libraries that require advanced build requirements or might conflict with libraries from other options)

-These groups can be installed alone or in combination
+These groups can be installed alone or in combination:
 ```bash
 # install reco-utils with core requirements and support for all recommender algorithms
 pip install reco-utils[examples]